hcientist/OnlinePythonTutor/wishlist.md

 - create an authoring environment using [annotation bubbles](v3/opt-annotations.png) to mark semantic meaning of data structures at each execution step (started prototyping this feature a longgg time ago)
   - this is a cruder non-video form of codcasts
   - they're more like "codewalks"
+  - they can also be used to ask precisely-annotated questions to post on a forum like Stack Overflow
 - allowing instructors to add interactivity to visualizations, such as blanking out object values and making learners guess what value goes where, making learners drag and drop pointers to the right places, making them guess which line executes next, or other sorts of "micro-quizzes" to get learners more engaged